 This article supports Gainsight NXT, the next evolution of the Customer Success platform.
 If you are using Gainsight CS Salesforce Edition, you can find supporting documentation by visiting the home page, and selecting CS > Salesforce Edition.

 Not sure what your team is using?
 Click here.

 |IMPORTANT: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
 This article applies to tenants which have been upgraded to the Horizon Experience for Connectors 2.0.
 If you are using Connectors 2.0 with the previous version, you can find the documentation here.|

-This article explains how to create a connection from Gainsight to Jira, create a data job, merge datasets, and configure job or Job chains in Gainsight.
+This article explains to admins about how to create a connection from Gainsight to Jira, create a data job, merge datasets, and configure job or Job chains in Gainsight.

 Note: This document provides general guidance on creating a Connection and setting up Jobs because the use case of each job is different and needs unique configuration.
 For detailed information on creating any Job, refer to the Configuration of Connectors in the Additional Resources section at the end of this article.

 Jira is a tool used for bug tracking, issue tracking, and project management related to your software and Mobile apps.
 Jira integration with Gainsight allows you to sync data from Jira objects (Incidents and Projects) into Gainsight and generate strategic reports in Gainsight on this data.